MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

         ![node-error-detail-page](media/node-error-detail-page.png)

 If the error shows "There is not enough disk space on the node..." re-submit the job with a higher worker count.
 Otherwise, select **reboot** to restart the failed node.

+## MAKES BuildIndex job hangs with task failures due to data transfer

+If your have large input entities data, BuildIndex job may encounter data transfer failure due to latency or throttling by Azure.
+To prevent failures due to data transfer, co-locate the input/output data storage account in the same region as the index build resources.